 By Jack Hoch; Reviewed by Dr. Issam Awad

-Although cerebral cavernous malformations (CCMs) have been diagnosed and researched for years, the mechanism by which these lesions hemorrhage remains poorly understood.
-While there are various theories regarding CCM hemorrhagic behavior, none have been unequivocally proven.
-Even so, the observed hemorrhage types deserve discussion.
+Although cerebral cavernous angiomas (CCMs) have been diagnosed and researched for years, the mechanism by which these lesions hemorrhage remains poorly understood.

-Since CCMs are low pressure, low flow lesions, there is no clearly understood forcing mechanism which would result in a hemorrhage.
+Since cavernous angiomas are low pressure, low flow lesions, there is no clearly understood forcing mechanism which would result in a hemorrhage.
 Most of the bleeding can be divided into three groups:

-- Gross hemorrhage: blood escapes the confines of the lesion resulting in the deposit of blood products in normal brain tissue adjacent to the lesion.
-It is this hemorrhage type that is most commonly associated with overt clinical symptoms.
+- Gross hemorrhage: blood escapes the confines of the lesion resulting in the deposit of blood products in normal brain tissue around the lesion.
+It is this hemorrhage type that is most commonly associated with clinical symptoms.
 Fortunately, the frequency of this hemorrhage type is lower than either 1) or 2).
 Symptoms primarily depend upon the exact hemorrhage location in the brain.

-Receiving a CCM diagnosis upon experiencing symptoms is not a death sentence.
+Receiving a cavernous angioma diagnosis upon experiencing symptoms is not a death sentence.
 The majority of lesions don't bleed and the ones that do normally don't explode like bombs.
 They may leak slowly, but this leakage can be enough to cause symptoms in the tight confines of the brain.
 There simply isn't enough room to accommodate foreign material such as excess blood.
-The result is compression or destruction of fragile nerve cells, resulting in the manifested symptoms.
+The result is compression or destruction of fragile nerve cells, resulting in symptoms.

 The impact of a hemorrhage depends on its location in the brain.
 For example, the biggest problem faced by patients who have lesions in the temporal lobe is one of seizures.
 Hemosiderin, a type of aged blood product that can be deposited in adjacent brain tissue after an overt hemorrhage, is a known irritant.
 It is enough to cause seizures when found in this location.

-Those harboring brainstem lesions normally suffer multiple and diverse symptoms (“focal neurological deficits”) ranging from double vision, nausea, balance problems, swallowing inability, and respiration difficultly among others.
+Those who have brainstem lesions normally suffer multiple and diverse symptoms (“focal neurological deficits”) ranging from double vision, nausea, balance problems, swallowing inability, and respiration difficultly among others.

 Surgery is normally considered for those patients who have had more than one bleed in conjunction with worsening symptoms.
 Lesions such as these are normally considered “aggressive” and need to be removed, assuming the lesion is surgically accessible.
 While recovery from a hemorrhagic event normally occurs, many times a full recovery is not made.
 Each hemorrhage brings with it additional symptoms which may not resolve.

 When considering surgery, pre-surgical patient condition is very important.
 The better the person's physical condition prior to surgery, the better the chances of a successful lesion removal and recovery.
-Neurosurgeons recommend scheduling surgery after varying periods post-bleed, if possible.
+Neurosurgeons recommend scheduling surgery within a few months after a bleed.
 This allows time for excess blood absorption, unmasking the lesion's boundary relative to healthy brain tissue; however, if surgery is contemplated, it should not be delayed so long after a bleed that the lesion begins to shrink, making extraction more difficult.